harmanchawla/Film_Permits_NYC/README.md

-# theBiggestData
-Analyzing Film Permits Granted in New York City
+# Analyzing Film Permits Granted in New York City

 • Analyzed Film Permits data gathered using web-crawlers and charted tends over the decade using Python